UBC-CIC/AI-Learning-Assistant/docs/data_ingestion/helpers/helper.md

    - Calls `get_vectorstore` to initialize the PGVector instance based on the configuration dictionary and embeddings.
    - If the vector store initialization fails, logs the error and terminates the process.
 2. **Set Up Document Store**:
-   - If vector store initialization is successful, sets up a document store using `PostgresByteStore`.
    - Defines a `SQLRecordManager` to manage document records in the vector store and creates the schema for the record manager.
 3. **Document Processing**:
    - Calls the `process_documents` function, which processes the documents stored in the S3 bucket under the specified course folder.